tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos# chmod -R +w /mnt/etc/nixos/
 ```

-Use Nano to edit the configuration of the new system to include the kernel module and GRUB bootloader.
+Use Nano to edit the configuration of the new system to include the kernel configuration module.
 Be aware that other editors and most documentation has been left out of the bootstrap installer to save space and time.
 ```
 nixos# nano /mnt/etc/nixos/configuration.nix
 ```

-Add the `./kernel` directory to the imports list, remove the three lines that mention `systemd-boot`, and set the relevant options to enable GRUB.
+Add the `./kernel` directory to the imports list and remove the three lines that mention `systemd-boot` (GRUB is set up appropriately in the kernel configuration module).
 That portion of the file should look like this:
 ```
   imports =
     [ # Include the results of the hardware scan.